rayaankhan/historic-capitals-india-btp2/README.md

 ```

 **Response**:
-- A JSON object containing the reply from the LLM.
+- JSON object containing the reply from the LLM.

 **Example Response**:
 ```json